BioPAL/BioPAL/README.md

 1. If you are a user, download and unzip the current [BioPAL distribution](https://github.com/BioPAL/BioPAL) to your local hard drive.

-##### Python environment preparation and activation
+##### BioPAL installation option 1: manual by conda

-1. In a conda command window, type the following instruction, which creates a biopal environment ( `environment.yml` is present into the BioPAL distribution ):
+In a conda command window, type the following instruction, which creates a biopal environment containing all the needed packages installed and ready. ( `environment.yml` is present into the BioPAL distribution ):

         conda env create --file environment.yml

+##### BioPAL installation option 2: pip install (developers)

-2. In the same conda command window, type the following instruction, which activates the created biopal environment:
+In a conda command window, type the following instruction, which creates an empty biopal environment with the correct python version installed

+        conda create --name biopal python==3.7.1

+Before executing PIP, there is the need to manual install GDAL library, by executing following commands:
         conda activate biopal

-3.  *Only for developers*: In the same conda command window, install your favorite python IDE with a command as (in the following, *spyder* IDE is an example):

-        conda install spyder
+        conda install GDAL

+Finally, from inside the /BioPAL folder, install the package by executing following command:

+	pip install -e .

-##### BioPAL package installation into the created environment (users)
+##### BioPAL installation option 3: pip install (users)

-If you are a *developer* you should not install the package: skip this part.
-You should refer to the section [Run the processor for developers](#run-the-processor-for-developers).
-If you are a basic *user* follow this procedure.
-You should refer to the section [Run the processor for users](#run-the-processor-for-users).

-*NOTE: the installation procedure here described is not yet working, work in progress.*

-In a conda command window, be sure to have the biopal environment active, otherwise digit

-        conda activate biopal

-then type the following instruction:

-        pip install biopal
+Feature not teady yet.

 ## Setup Configuration
 Open the `inputs/Input_File.xml` and update following sections withj absolute paths: